lexik/LexikFormFilterBundle/Resources/doc/index.md

 1. Installation
 2. Configuration
 3. Provided form types
-4. Working with the bundle
+4. Working with the filters
     * Simple example
-    * How does a filter is applied ?
+    * Inner workings
-    * How to customize the way to apply the filter ?
+    * Filter customization
-    * How to filter associated entities / embedded filter types ?
+    * Working with entity associations and embeddeding filters
 5. The FilterTypeExtension

 1. Installation